MoBakour/peeko/api.md

 };
 ```

-## Mobile User Endpoints
+## User Endpoints

-#### - [POST] /mobile/user/signup
+#### - [POST] /user/signup

-This route creates a new user profile/account on mobile client only.
+This route requests creating a new user account.

-With the request body there must be attached a deviceId to identify the device that was used to create the account.
-And a username for the user profile.
-The username must be unique accross the application and must pass a few validation requirements mentioned below.

-About the deviceId.
-An account is associated with the device, so if a user creates an account for the first time, it is to be attached and related to the client device for ever, and the deviceId is a way to detect the relationship.
-If the app was uninstalled and then re-installed again, the deviceId is used to detect the account.
-The only way to cut the relation between the account and the device is by deleting the account.

-Note that a single device can hold multiple accounts, but a single account cannot be used on multiple devices.

-About the token.
-When an account is created, a token is sent back from the server.
-This token must be stored in the client side, and on every action request, it should be attached to the request headers under the `Authorization` header in the following format: `Bearer {{ token }}`.
-This token will help identify the user and make sure he is authorized for the action.
+A response with the userDocument and the token will be returned, the token should be stored on the client side.
+If the client was a web app, store the token in the cookies.
+If the client was a mobile app, store the token in the appropriate method and location, away, secured, and hidden from the user or any other third-party accessors.

+After the account is created it needs to be activated with an activation code sent to the user email that was used for registration.
+No feature or route will be accessible by any unactivated account.
+Activation details will be discussed in /user/activateAccount endopint documentation section.

 Expected **_JSON Request Body_**:

--   `deviceId` (string) the client device identification string
--   `username` (string) a username
+-   `username` (string) a new username of the account, will be visible by other users.
+    -   Must be unique across the app
-    -   username max length of 24 characters
+    -   Maximum length is 24 characters
+    -   Must not start or end with a space character
-    -   username should only include letters, numbers, underscores, and spaces are allowed
+    -   Must only include letters, numbers, underscores, and spaces
+-   `email` (string) the email address of the user
-    -   username must be unique
+    -   Must be unique across the app
--   `deviceInfo` (object) has the following schema (not required, not all `deviceInfo` fields required):
-    ```js
-    {
-        fingerprint: String,
-        brand: String,
-        model: String,
-        osVersion: String,
-        abi: {
-            abiArc: String,
-            supportedAbis: String,
-        },
-    }
-    ```
+    -   Maximum length is 320 characters
+-   `password` (string) a new user account password
+    -   Minimum length is 6 characters
+    -   Maximum length is 300 characters
+    -   Must not start or end with a space character
+-   `client` (string) the client that the user is using
+    -   Must be one of two: "web" or "mobile"
+    -   Case insensitive

 Expected Response JSON Objects: